dwavesystems/dwave-ocean-sdk/docs/leap_sapi/admin.rst

     *   To copy a problem ID to the clipboard, hover over the problem ID and click the copy icon that is displayed.

-The following information is displayed for every member's latest 1000 problems:
+The following information is displayed:

 .. tabularcolumns:: |l|L|